Peter7397/anylab/frontend/README.md

 ## License

-This project is part of the OnLab platform.
+This project is part of the AnyLab platform.